li-xin-yi/lctemplates/docs/source/substring.md

 - Easy to understand, implement and explain the theory in it.

 To be honest, I can't memorize every theotical details and implementation of KMP.
-So I prefer to use rolling hash when I come across the string-matching problem in an interview.
+So I prefer rolling hash when I come across the string-matching problem in an interview.

 **Cons**: